mariaLauraDev/MariaLauraDev/README.md

 - - Main technologies: Java, JavaScript, HTML, CSS, Vuejs and Nuxtjs;
 - - I am also used to the agile envirolment;
 - 📚 Pre-intermediate in English and French;
-- 📫 How to reach me: marialauradev@gmail.com or https://www.linkedin.com/in/maria-laura-alves/
+- 📫 How to reach me: https://www.linkedin.com/in/maria-laura-alves/

 ## ⚙️ &nbsp;GitHub Analytics